brentonjackson/tic-tac-toe/README.md

 Did this to further understand the inner workings of React.<br>
 When I first learned React, I ony used it to efficiently render "static" components,<br>
 as React would call them.
-I didn't know how to use state or when to use function components vs class components.
-I didn't even have a deep understanding of props.
-This tutorial did a great job of explaining those concepts.*
+I didn't know how to use state <br>
+or when to use function components vs class components.<br> I didn't even have a deep understanding of props.
+This tutorial did a great job<br>
+of explaining those concepts.*